I was recently involved in a Linkedin discussion with a young marketer/copywriter from Canada.

 The post said his marketing/copywriting was so good, he could offer his clients perfect solutions, outcomes and revenues.
 I was intrigued.

-So, I asked him a very reasonable question – what are the subjective success criteria for perfection as I would have liked those solutions, outcomes and revenues myself?
+So, I asked him a very reasonable question – what are the subjective success criteria for perfection as I would like those solutions, outcomes and revenues myself?

-His first response was to say the least, touchy and evasive.
+His first response was, to say the least, touchy and evasive.
 His definition was that ‘perfection should be self-evident’.
 I was struggling with that because I didn’t know what he was talking about.
+If somebody disagrees that it isn't self-evident, then it's not perfect already.

 So, I just asked him the same question again, because this guy is offering the earth.

 Second answer – still not cutting the mustard and the tone becoming quite offensive.
-I was told that I was trolling him and I was being offensive to a guy who I had never heard of because we were in the same industry.
-I was trying to be clever.
+I was told that I was trolling him and I was being offensive to this guy because we were in the same industry (that wasn't correct either).
+Then he said I was trying to be clever.
 (How dumb are the people he’s trying to convince?)

 I offered him a scenario so that he could show us the power of his pen.

-The USA is politically divided at the moment, and the President is quite vocal on lots of contentious issues from China, North Korea and selections for the Supreme Court.
+In 2017, the USA is politically divided, and the President was quite vocal on lots of contentious issues from China, North Korea and selections for the Supreme Court.

-I asked him if he could he write copy for the US President that would be so perfect, it would persuade the nation and unite the country?
+I asked him if he could he would be good enough to write material for the US President that would be so perfect, it would persuade the nation and unite the country and the world?

 Needless to say, that wasn’t answered either.